-On the morning of March 26th 2009, on the ‘dry’ Lake Ivanpah, The Ecotricity Greenbird driven by British engineer, Richard Jenkins smashed the world land speed record for wind powered vehicles.
+On March 26 2009, on the ‘dry’ Lake Ivanpah, the Greenbird driven by British engineer, Richard Jenkins, smashed the world land speed record for wind powered vehicles.

 Greenbird is a glimpse into the future.
 A vehicle with no engine, no fuel and no pollution – but very fast.
-With it we intend to set two new world speed records powered only by the wind.
+We intend to set two new world speed records powered only by the wind.
 Our aim is to demonstrate, through a speed challenge, the potential of wind energy to drive cars of the future.
 A future when there's no oil left to burn.

-The Greenbird is a highly-evolved vehicle that uses a combination of technology found ordinarily on aircraft and Formula 1 cars to achieve staggering speeds – with no engine in sight.
+This highly-evolved vehicle that uses a combination of technology found ordinarily on aircraft and Formula 1 cars to achieve staggering speeds – with no engine in sight.
 The chosen name is a nod to Donald Campbell's all-conquering Bluebird.
-Campbell made his record attempts in what historians will look back on as the golden age of fossil fuels – they were abundant, cheap and powerful, and nobody dreamt they might one day run out.
+Campbell made his record attempts in what historians will look back on as the golden age of fossil fuels – they were abundant, cheap and powerful, and nobody dreamt they might run out one day.

-Cars of the future won't be running on fossil fuels: they will be running on renewable sources of energy like the wind.
+Cars of the future won't be running on fossil fuels.
+They'll be running on renewable sources of energy like the wind.
 And with today's technology we can achieve incredible speeds, using only wind power.
 Campbell had his massive cubic capacity engines and energy dense fossil fuels – we have just the wind.
-But the wind will still be with us in a hundred years and more.
+The wind that will still be with us in 100 years and more.